-In this guide, we explore 12 common reasons for UK Skilled Worker visa refusal and provide tips on how to avoid these pitfalls.
-It will help you strengthen your application and improve your chances of success.
+This guide breaks down the 12 most frequent reasons for UK Skilled Worker visa refusals, along with practical insights to help you strengthen your application and improve your chances of success.

 Table of Contents